TwoBitCliff/jifs-rescue/README.md

 ```
 $ git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY
-> Cloning into `CI-Clone`...
+> Cloning into `jifsrescue-clone`...
 > remote: Counting objects: 10, done.
 > remote: Compressing objects: 100% (8/8), done.
 > remove: Total 10 (delta 1), reused 10 (delta 1)
 > Unpacking objects: 100% (10/10), done.
 ```

 Click [Here](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository#cloning-a-repository-to-github-desktop) to retrieve pictures for some of the buttons and more detailed explanations of the above process.

 ## Credits

 ### Code

 - The code for the vertical line next to the events list was adapted from here: https://dev.to/peterc/how-to-create-joined-bulletpoint-lists-with-css-bbc-news-style-1eem
 - The contact form was adapted from here: https://mdbootstrap.com/docs/jquery/sections/contact/
 - https://getbootstrap.com/docs/4.5/getting-started/introduction/ Bootstrap 4.5 was used throughout the project to help with responsiveness, the grid system and other elements such as the navbar.

 ### Content

 - All content was written by the developer, and is fictitious.

 ### Media

 - All images were sourced royalty free from https://pixabay.com/
 - The Jif’s Rescue logo was created by my mother, Sarah Lithgow.

 ### Acknowledgments

 - Thanks to my Code Institute tutor, who provided support throughout the duration of this project.
 - Thanks to my Code Institute mentor, who provided ideas and feedback at pivotal stages of this project.
 - Thanks to my parents, friends and colleagues who providing constructive criticisms and pointing out spelling issues.
 - I used https://www.reddit.com/r/learnprogramming/ for issues with images displaying.
 - I used the Code Institute source material and various blog posts for issues with both code and bootsrap.